 VFD Basic Topology

-Variable frequency drives (VFD) used in industrial applications provide many benefits including energy savings, better process control, extended component lifetime and increased machine safety when utilizing functional safety features.
+Variable frequency drives (VFD) used in industrial applications provide many benefits including energy savings, better process control, extended component lifetime, and increased machine safety when utilizing functional safety features.

 Variable frequency drives consist of three sub-systems.
 The diode bridge converter, DC bus, and IGBT output inverter.
 The diode bridge input rectifier typically consists of a full-wave 6-pulse rectifier which rectifies the incoming AC voltage into a DC voltage.
 The DC bus system utilizes DC capacitors to help smooth the rectified AC voltage and provide voltage storage for the system.
 The IGBT output system utilizes the DC bus voltage and creates the variable frequency and voltage output to the motor using a pulse width modulated (PWM) control.

-In the VFD system, once the DC bus capacitors are charged, input current to the capacitors will flow only when the incoming AC voltage is greater than the DC bus voltage.
-This is near the top of the arc of sine wave voltage waveform.
+In the VFD system, once the DC bus capacitors are charged, the input current to the capacitors will flow only when the incoming AC voltage is greater than the DC bus voltage.
+This is near the top of the arc of the sine wave voltage waveform.
 As the voltage of the sine wave drops below the DC bus level, the current will stop flowing as shown in the diagram below.
 This non-linear capacitor current results in a current pulse on the main incoming voltage line.

 Typical industrial systems have both linear and non-linear loads.
-The non-linear loads cause the main line voltage and current waveforms to become distorted.
+The non-linear loads cause the mainline voltage and current waveforms to become distorted.
 This introduces harmonics into the waveform.
 The harmonics will be at an integer multiplier of the fundamental frequency.
 For example, if the input voltage is 60hz, harmonics may result with frequencies of 120hz, 180hz, etc. The harmonics produced by a static power converter rectifier stage can be determined by:

 h = n x p ± 1

 p = number of pulses